-- 12.4 Each site presents unique opportunities and developers should engage with Central Lincolnshire Development Management teams at an early stage. - 12.5 None residential developments should comply with Local Plan design standard requirements and look for opportunities to provide amenity space, access links, SUDs and biodiversity enhancement through planting. - 12.6 Residential requirements will be based on an assessment of need and opportunity within the context of the local area, using the population size of the development and the standards of accessibility, quality and quantity set out in the Local Plan. - 12.7 The need for open space in new developments is required as outlined in Policy LP26.
-It is the aim within Central Lincolnshire Authorities that;
+- 12.4 Each site presents unique opportunities and developers should engage with Central Lincolnshire Development teams at an early stage. - 12.5 None residential developments should comply with Local Plan design standard requirements and look for opportunities to provide amenity space, access links, SUDs and biodiversity enhancement through planting. - 12.6 Residential requirements will be based on an assessment of need and opportunity within the context of the local area, using the population size of the development and the standards of accessibility, quality and quantity set out in the Local Plan as follows; - 12.7 The need for open space in new developments is required as outlined in Policy LP24. - 12.8 As a minimum any new major development (as defined under the Town and Country planning Act (Development Management Procedures) (England) order 2010) should provide/access to Formal Playing Fields and Local Green space to the following quantity standards;